 It was hard to find an Internet presence for Cyclists Combating Cancer but I did.
 I got on an email thread for CCC and they were looking to purchase a table for ten at the 15th Anniversary of Livestrong.
 They had nine and needed a tenth.
 I replied that I would attend “in a pinch” but preferred they still look for a 10th.
 I’m not sure if they tried to find a 10th or just informed me that I was in.
 So I flew to Austin for the LIvestrong Anniversary Gala.

-It’s not about the bike — is both a Lance Armstrong book title and frequent comment of cyclists.
+It’s not about the bike — is both a Lance Armstrong book title and a frequent comment of cyclists.
 But it’s not about the cyclist either.
 Arriving Friday for the Livestrong Gala was a bit weird.
 With a damning USADA report just released outlining years of doping and Lance electing not to defend himself, this would be his first public appearance since the report.
 But nowhere would people be more supportive than at the 15th Anniversary Gala.
 If Lance had friends then he was among friends.